The Kings of Wessex Academy

-In the school's most recent Ofsted inspection in 2018, the school was rated as "good".
+In the school's most recent Ofsted inspection in 2018, it was rated as "good".

-In 2001, the academy was awarded the specialist status of Technology College, enabling it to develop their IT facilities and improve courses in Science, Mathematics and Design Technology.
-In 2011 the school became an academy.
+In 2001, the academy was awarded the specialist status of Technology College, enabling it to develop its information technology facilities and improve courses in science, mathematics and design technology.
+In 2011, the school became an academy.

 The school has achieved accreditation from Investors in People.
 It has also received a Sportsmark award, as well as two Artsmark awards in the 2001–2002 and 2004–2005 academic years.

-The school also runs a leisure centre, Kings Fitness & Leisure, which has a swimming pool and sports facilities that are used by its students and the pupils of other schools in the surrounding area, as well as being open to members of the public.
+The school also runs a leisure centre, Kings Fitness & Leisure, which has a swimming pool and sports facilities which are used by its students and the pupils of other schools in the surrounding area, as well as being open to members of the public.
 The school grounds contain the ruins of an ancient Saxon palace and chapel.

 Academic performance

 The school's Key Stage 3 scores for 2005 were an aggregate percentage score of 250, compared with 225 for schools in Somerset and 217 for schools in England.

-At GCSE level 73% of pupils achieved 5 or more A* to C grade passes, compared with 56% in Somerset and the rest of England.
+At GCSE level 73% of pupils achieved five or more A* to C grade passes, compared with 56% in Somerset and the rest of England.

-In 2006 the measure of GCSE performance was changed to 5 or more A* to C grade passes including Mathematics and English.
+In 2006 the measure of GCSE performance was changed to five or more A* to C grade passes including Mathematics and English.
 Using this new stricter measure the school scored 64% compared with 44.4% in Somerset and 45.8% in England.

-In 2009 81% of pupils at the school gained five or more A* to C passes, and 70% gained five A* to C passes including maths and English, making it the top performing school in Somerset.
-In 2010 82% of pupils gained five or more A* to C passes, and 70% gained five A* to C passes including maths and English.
+In 2009.
+81% of pupils at the school gained five or more A* to C passes, and 70% gained five A* to C passes including Maths and English, making it the top performing school in Somerset.
+In 2010 82% of pupils gained five or more A* to C passes, and 70% gained five A* to C passes including Maths and English.

-In 2011, the number of pupils gaining five or more A* to C passes increased 9% to 91%, and also increased 4% to 74% for those gaining five A* to C passes including maths and English.
+In 2011, the number of pupils gaining five or more A* to C passes increased 9% to 91%, and also increased 4% to 74% for those gaining five A* to C passes including Maths and English.

-Since 2001, the school's GCSE results have been consistently higher than both the local authority and English schools averages.
-In 2014 they were sixth best of 83 schools in Somerset.
+Since 2001, the school's GCSE results have been consistently higher than both the local authority and English averages.
+In 2014, they were sixth best of 83 schools in Somerset.